monsterkodi/ko/notes.md

     - extend selection to end of line if previous line is fully selected

 - editing
+    - fix "'#([{ insert
     - insert newline if pasting fully selected lines
-    - indent one level more when inserting newline after =>, ->
+    - indent one level more when inserting newline ...
+        - after =>, ->
+        - when next line is indented one level more
     - autoconvert '' to "" when #{} entered
     - dbg "class.method arg: #{arg}, ..."